Abhilash-Chandran/vega_embed_flutter/README.md

 # vega_embed_flutter

 A Flutter widget to embed vega-lite charts to flutter web and flutter apps using webview_flutter.
 Works consistently in Flutter web as of now.
-SInternally it uses vega-embed js library to embed these specs using JS interops and `HTMLElementView`.
+Internally it uses vega-embed js library to embed these specs using JS interops and `HTMLElementView`.

+Vega-lite charts are visual grammar based charts which are specified using vega-lite specifications in the form of json files.

 A Demo page with examples for different vega-embed options is available below.